alarm-redist/fifty-states/analyses/AZ_cd_1990/doc_AZ_cd_1990.md

 # 1990 Arizona Congressional Districts

 ## Redistricting requirements
-Arizona law for 1990s redistricting is not publicly available.
-We consult the 2000 guidelines created for a bipartisan commission.
+We use the redistricting criteria established by the federal court in Arizonans for [Fair Representation v.
+Symington (1992), which governed Arizona’s 1990s congressional plan](https://law.justia.com/cases/federal/district-courts/FSupp/828/684/2352036/).

-In Arizona, districts must:
+In Arizona, districts should:

 1. be contiguous
-1. have equal populations
+1. have nearly equal populations
 1. be geographically compact
-1. preserve county and municipality boundaries as much as possible
+1. preserve communities of interest and city and county boundaries as much as practicable; and
-1. follow the Voting Rights Act
+1. comply with the Voting Rights Act.

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.